sandeepvenkataram/BarcodeCounter2/README.md

 This software is designed to generate barcode frequency counts from trimmed / quality controlled Illumina sequencing data (fastq files).
 It can accept arbitrary barcode locus designs, allowing for multiple barcodes, UMI sequences and inline multiplexing indices.
 It can process both single-end and paired-end PCR amplicon data.
 It assumes that adapters were added by PCR and not blunt end ligation since it assumes a constant orientation of all reads.
 It uses python multiprocessing for speed.

+# Quick Start

+1. Install the [Pixi](https://pixi.sh/latest/) package manager
+2. Clone the repository
+3. Install the BarcodeCounter2 pixi environment via `pixi install`
+4. Start a shell session within the environment via `pixi shell`
+5. Run the software via `pixi run`.
+Use the `-h` flag or run without arguments to see all command-line options.
+6. \[Optional\] Test the software via `pixi test`

-# Dependencies:
+# Dependencies

+Pixi package manager
+Unix environment

+The package manager will install all dependencies, which include

 Python 3

 BioPython

-DNAClust
+Pandas

 BLAST suite

+Bowtie2

-Bowtie2 or BWA
+BWA

+# Legacy Scripts

+The original version of BarcodeCounter2 was written in ~2021 as a single-file script in absolutely horrendous Python.
+If you have some burning desire to use the old script, you can find it in the `old_scripts` subdirectory.
+The current version (2025) has been refactored extensively for readability/usability but has unchanged functionality.

 # Execution command for sample data

-python3 barcodeCounter.py -fastqDir SampleData/rawFastqFiles/ -outputDir OutputDir/ -templateSeq SampleData/sequenceTemplate.txt -sample SampleData/sampleFile.txt -multiBCFasta SampleData/primerIndexSeq.fasta -pairedEnd -useUMI -numThreads 3
+`pixi run -fastqDir SampleData/rawFastqFiles/ -outputDir OutputDir/ -templateSeq SampleData/sequenceTemplate.txt -sample SampleData/sampleFile.txt -multiBCFasta SampleData/primerIndexSeq.fasta -pairedEnd -useUMI -numThreads 3`

 For detailed help information, run the program without any argument or use the -h flag.